rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

    injection or simply by making a wrong decision.

- * **Destructive actions on remote systems**: Agents often have access to CLI tools that interact with production infrastructure.
+ * **Destructive actions on remote systems**: Agents often have access to CLI tools that can interact with production infrastructure.
+Think `kubectl delete`, `terraform destroy`, `nctl delete`, or maybe even simply a database client connected to prod.

 I asked some developers what incidents they had happen with AI agents so far.
 Here are a few examples: